-For example, you may be interested in making money off your stream.
+For example, you may be interested in generating revenue from your stream.
 That’s possible via pay-per-view, subscriptions, or advertising.
 You can generally configure these options via a live streaming API.
 You don’t even have to change these settings from the host platform.
 Instead, you can use do so from your own website or app.

 How can I access and manage content from my own website?

 The good news?
 All of this is possible by using an API!

 A good live streaming API will reproduce all the features of its live streaming platform.
 That means that you can code your own backend that looks and functions just like the native platform.
-Except for it would be on your own domain.
+Yet it exists on your own domain.

 - Naming and tagging

-- Settings for monetization, privacy, and so on
+- Settings for monetization, privacy, and so on, and

 Building your own control panel allows you to integrate with existing content management systems.
 This creates a single location for administering online content of all types.
 It also simplifies management.
-For example, content creators at your organization can work together, on the same platform.
+For example, content creators at your organization can work together via the same platform.

 Kaltura is a great example.
 This business has worked with local news agencies to create native, customized video content management systems.
 Using a live streaming API, they’ve built an uploading and publishing service that’s native.
 It’s built into the channel’s website.
 Journalists can use the platform without ever realizing they’re accessing a completely separate service.

 You can do the same.
 All you need is an API, a software developer, and a few simple code elements.
 You may even be able to use code from existing open-source projects.
 It’s not that difficult, even with little technical know-how.